im-zhong/algorithm/README.md

 ## prompts

-1. write unit test by using the given examples. do not use subcase, section, use only TEST_CASE, do not help me do the solution, only give me the test cases.
+1. write unit test by using the given examples. do not use subcase, section, CASE and all the other stuff, use only TEST_CASE, do not help me do the solution, only give me the test cases.